harisont/Bidibibasididati/Basi di dati su larga scala e data mining/DMnotes.md

 #### Graph-based data
 There are two kinds of graph based data:

-- data sets where the graph captures relationships among different data objects;
+- Data sets where the graph captures relationships among different data objects;
-- data sets where the data objects themselves are represented as graphs.
+- Data sets where the data objects themselves are represented as graphs.
 This is convenient when such objects are structured, i.e. they contain subobjects that have significant relationships.

 #### Ordered data
 For some types of data, the attributes have relationships that involve temporal or spatial order: